The virus is common in the United States and there are approximately 14 million newly diagnosed cases of HPV annually.

-- Around 80% of sexually active men and women will contract the HPV virus at some point during their lifetime.2
+- Most sexually active men and women will contract the HPV virus at some point during their lifetime.

-- HPV can be spread through oral, vaginal or anal sex.1,2
+- HPV can be spread through oral, vaginal, or anal sex.

-- At times, HPV can be transmitted during birth to an infant causing genital or respiratory system infections.3
+- Sometimes, HPV can be transmitted during birth to an infant causing genital or respiratory system infections.

-HPV is a virus which is passed skin-to-skin through sexual intercourse or other forms of skin-to-skin contact of the genitals.
+HPV is a virus that is passed skin-to-skin through sexual intercourse or other forms of skin-to-skin contact of the genitals.

-HPV can infect anyone who is or has ever been sexually active, and sometimes the most infected individuals are asymptomatic, meaning they display no symptoms of the virus.1-3
+HPV can infect anyone who is sexually active; many times, infected individuals are asymptomatic, meaning they display no symptoms of the virus.

-Most HPV infections self-resolve on their own, however, at times they can remain dormant and later infect a new or existing sexual partner.2
+Although most HPV infections resolve themselves, sometimes, they can remain dormant and later infect a new or existing sexual partner.

-At times, HPV can be transmitted during birth to an infant causing the infant to experience a genital or respiratory system infection.3
+HPV can be transmitted to the infant during birth; this can cause a genital or respiratory system infection.

 Symptoms of human papillomavirus

-HPV generally self-resolves however when it persists, it can cause warts, such as genital warts, or certain cancers.1 When genital warts become present, they may appear as a small bump, cluster of bumps or stem-like protrusions.
-They can range in size and appearance and be large, small, flat or cauliflower shaped and may be white or flesh tone.1-3
+HPV generally self-resolves; however, when it persists, it can cause warts, such as genital warts, or certain cancers.
+When genital warts become present, they may appear as a small bump, cluster of bumps, or stem-like protrusions.
+They can range in size and appearance and be large, small, flat, or cauliflower shaped, and may be white or flesh tone.

-Flat warts, which generally affect children, adolescents and young adults, appear as flat-topped slightly raised lesions which are darker than normal skin color and are most commonly found on the face, neck or areas having been scratched.
+Flat warts - generally affect children, adolescents, and young adults; they appear as flat-topped, slightly raised lesions that are darker than normal skin color and are most commonly found on the face, neck, or areas that have been scratched.

-If HPV has contributed to the development of cancer, a person may become symptomatic of the cancer itself in the later stages of the disease.1 These cancers include cancer of the cervix, vulva, vagina, penis, anus and oropharynx.
+HPV can increase the risk of developing cancer.
+These cancers include cancer of the cervix, vulva, vagina, penis, anus, and oropharynx.

 Diagnosis of human papillomavirus

-If warts or lesions are visible, a health care provider can generally make a diagnosis of HPV during a visual inspection.
-However, additional tests may need to be completed to evaluate further for the presence of HPV.3
+If warts or lesions are visible, a doctor can generally make a diagnosis of HPV during a visual inspection.
+However, additional tests may be needed to confirm the presence of HPV.

-A Pap smear is a test that collects cells from the surface of the cervix or the vagina and will reveal any cellular abnormalities that may lead to cancer.2,3
+A Pap smear is a test that collects cells from the surface of the cervix or the vagina and will reveal any cellular abnormalities that may lead to cancer.

-The use of a DNA test will evaluate for the high-risk types of HPV and is recommended for women 30 and older in conjunction with a Pap smear.2,3
+The use of a DNA test will evaluate for the high-risk types of HPV and is recommended for women 30 and older in conjunction with a Pap smear.

-Currently, there is also a DNA test for HPV, which can be used alone without the need for concurrent Pap testing starting at age 25.2
+There is also a DNA test for HPV, which can be used alone without the need for concurrent Pap testing starting at age 25.

-At this time, there is no test available for men to directly test for HPV and diagnosis is made primarily on visual inspection.
-In certain situations, if men or women have a history of receptive anal sex, it may be advisable to speak with a health care provider regarding the possibility of undergoing an anal Pap smear.2
+Currently, there is no test available for men to check for HPV; diagnosis is made primarily on visual inspection.
+In certain situations, if men or women have a history of receptive anal sex, it may be advisable to speak with a doctor regarding the possibility of undergoing an anal Pap smear.

 Treatments for human papillomavirus

-At times, warts will often self-resolve without treatment.
-However, there are topically applied medications to remove the wart itself and include over-the-counter salicylic acid for common warts, and prescription medications including:2,3
+However, there are medications that can be applied to the skin to remove the wart itself; these include over-the-counter salicylic acid for common warts, and prescription medications including:

 - Imiquimod (Aldara, Zyclara)